adithyaknarayan/face-track/README.md

 ```

-You can see a sample output json for this dataclass below as well.
+You can see a sample output json that includes this dataclass in it as well.
 ```json
 {
     "file_name": "outputs/ronaldo/face_segment_ronaldo_0.mp4",